“ The future belongs to these immortal Titans. »

 His approach is to find the primary feature of the Architect, the initial idea, the detail at the origin of the whole.

 Once this mind is captured, his work consists in extracting the idea from its context.
 Tightening the framing allows it to eliminate the superfluous, highlighting these details, essence of the building's personality.
 This foregrounding stage attracts the public who recognizes something.

 By changing perspective, or from a point of view, the spectator questions himself, sometimes wondering what he has in front of him.
 He seeks to understand, understand and taste through photography the Art of the Architect.

 Frederic-JG's photographs are simple, readable, but they force the viewer to position themselves in space to take his place, to put his eye in his viewfinder.

 When the observer appropriates his photograph, there is his reward.

 Deserted Weapon Factory - D.W.F.

-A factory in which for more than a century the men then the women built weapons.
+A factory in which men built weapons.
 A factory which made live a town.
 A factory which closed its doors …

-Today these buildings are reborn in the form of zones of leisure activities, of cultural areas and for some become again workplaces.
+Today these buildings are reborn in the form of zones of leisure activities, of cultural areas, some become again workplaces.